gcormier/megadesk/README.md

 This allows you to specify custom values for the minimum and maximum height of your desk.
 This is useful if you have things stored underneath, or maximum height limitations (shelf on the wall).

-A default unit has no limitations.
 - Memory 11 will use the current desk height to set the minimum limit.
 If already set, it will clear it.
 - Memory 12 will use the current desk height to set the maximum limit.
 If already set, it will clear it.

 ### Audio Feedback
-Memory position 17, disabled by default.
+Disabled by default.

 Adds extra audio feedback when pushing buttons or using functions.

 ### Dual-button memory
-Memory Position 18, disabled by default.
+Disabled by default.

 This allows storing unique memory positions against each button.
 When enabled, you could save a double-click position for the up button as well a double-click position for the down button.

-### Improved stability
-Code improvements to detect bad/unhandled states with the motors and attemp to re-establish proper communications with them.
-Should improve startup reliability.

-### General Improvements
-Huge optimization of code size by @philwmcdonald which has enabled us to include these features and make room for more.
-Some changes to audio tones.

-### Serial control
-Disabled in default codebase/firmware.
-Available via rebuild/reflash.

-Enables serial input/output for what the megadesk is doing and to send commands.
-Some people wanted to have a smart/connected megadesk, but due to the size limitations of the space inside the case, an external module is the best solution.
-A lot of discussion in PR #12 and PR #58.

 # Disassembly of the existing control unit
 I now have a <a href="https://www.youtube.com/watch?v=jCPlM2KYwDQ">video with a few tips</a> on disassembling the IKEA Bekant controller and installing megadesk.
 Due to popular request, I now have a <a href="https://www.youtube.com/watch?v=qiOev3miDo8">second video with live surgery</a> of a brand new, unopened control unit.